-The minutes were agreed as a true and accurate reflection of the discussion held.
-No amendments required.
+The minutes were agreed as a true and accurate reflection of the discussion held: No amendments required.

-2. Commissioners Updates
+2. Commissioners Updated

-Commissioners provided an update on relevant activities representing the Commission since the last Board meeting, including the Rural Housing Scotland conference attended by Lorne in February.
-Michael and Deb indicated they would welcome the opportunity to attend a meeting of the Good Practice Advisory Group.
+Commissioners provided an update on their activities since the last Board meeting, with the attendance to the Rural Housing conference by Lorne in February.
+The Commissioners expressed their desire to attend more meeting in the future to support the Scottish Land Commission.